AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

 .. code-block:: ada

     package P is
-       type Enclosing is tagged limited private;
+       type Device is tagged limited private;
     private

-       protected type Controller (Instance : not null access Enclosing) is -- Part 1
+       protected type Controller (Encloser : not null access Device) is -- Part 1

           procedure Increment_X;
        end Controller;

-       type Enclosing is tagged limited record
+       type Device is tagged limited record
           X : Integer;  -- arbitrary type

-          C : Controller (Instance => ...);
+          C : Controller (Encloser => ...);
           -- Part 2, not fully shown yet end record;

     end P;

-The record type named :ada:`Enclosing` contains a component named :ada:`X`, arbitrarily of type :ada:`Integer`, and another component :ada:`C` that is of protected type :ada:`Controller`.
+The record type named :ada:`Device` contains a component named :ada:`X`, arbitrarily of type :ada:`Integer`, and another component :ada:`C` that is of protected type :ada:`Controller`.
 Part #1 of the solution is the access discriminant on the declaration of the protected type :ada:`Controller`:

 .. code-block:: ada

-    protected type Controller (Instance : not null access Enclosing) is
+    protected type Controller (Encloser : not null access Device) is

-Given a value for the discriminant :ada:`Instance`, the code within the spec and body of type :ada:`Controller` can then reference some :ada:`Enclosing` object via that discriminant.
+Given a value for the discriminant :ada:`Encloser`, the code within the spec and body of type :ada:`Controller` can then reference some :ada:`Device` object via that discriminant.

-But not just any object of type :ada:`Enclosing` will suffice.
-For Part #2, we must give the :ada:`Instance` discriminant a value that refers to the current instance of the record object containing this same PO object.
-In the package declaration above, the value passed to :ada:`Instance` is elided.
-The following is that code again, now showing just the declaration for :ada:`Enclosing`, but also including the construct that is actually passed.
+But not just any object of type :ada:`Device` will suffice.
+For Part #2, we must give the :ada:`Encloser` discriminant a value that refers to the current instance of the record object containing this same PO object.
+In the package declaration above, the value passed to :ada:`Encloser` is elided.
+The following is that code again, now showing just the declaration for :ada:`Device`, but also including the construct that is actually passed.
 This is where the subtlety comes into play:

 .. code-block:: ada

-    type Enclosing is tagged limited record
+    type Device is tagged limited record
           ...
-          C : Controller (Instance => Enclosing'Access);
+          C : Controller (Encloser => Device'Access);
     end record;

-The subtlety is the expression :ada:`Enclosing'Access`.
+The subtlety is the expression :ada:`Device'Access`.
 Within a type declaration, usage of the type name denotes the current instance of that type.
 The current instance of a type is the object of the type that is associated with the execution that evaluates the type name.
-For example, during execution, when an object of type :ada:`Enclosing` is elaborated, the name :ada:`Enclosing` refers to that object.
+For example, during execution, when an object of type :ada:`Device` is elaborated, the name :ada:`Device` refers to that object.

 It isn't compiler-defined magic, the semantics are defined by the Ada standard so it is completely portable.
 (There are other cases for expressing the current instance of task types, protected types, and generics.)

-Therefore, within the declaration of type :ada:`Enclosing`, the expression :ada:`Enclosing'Access` provides an access value designating the current instance of that type.
+Therefore, within the declaration of type :ada:`Device`, the expression :ada:`Device'Access` provides an access value designating the current instance of that type.
 This is exactly what we want and is the crux of the idiom expression.
 With that discriminant value, the enclosed PO spec and body can reference the other record components of the same object that contains the